 Authorized Ford Dealer

 Pure Oil Products

 Lewis and Main Streets

-Funeral services were held Tues-day at Orma, Calhoun County, for Miss Nilah Conrad, sister of Thelma Conrad, freshman in the College.
+Funeral services were held Tues-tay at Orma, Calloun County, for Miss Nilah Conrad, sister of Thelma Conrad, freshman in the College.
 Miss Conrad died Sunday, April 26, following a short illness.

-Thelma Conrad's Sister Die

-Sophomores Elect Thomas L. Dotson
+Sophomores Elect Thomas L. Dotson Virginia Youth Conference in Elli-ins May 1 to 3.
+As a special feature of the Y. M. C. A. program tomor-

-Thomas L. Dotson was president of next year's Junior class at a meeting the past Tuesday eve-Other officers elected were: Vice-president, John Barrett; secrtary-treasurer, Elizabeth deGruyter.
-These persons will assume their official duties at the beginning of the regular fall term in 1936.
+Thomas L. Dotson was elected president of next year's Junior class at a meeting the past Tuesday eve-Other officers elected were: Vice-president, John Barrett; secrtary-treasurer, Elizabeth deGruyter.
+These persons will assume their ficial duties at the beginning of the regular fall term in 1936.

-For Quality Cleaning and Pressing See Thompson's Cleaning-Pressing
+For Quality Cleaning and Pressing See

-> Shop
+Thompson's Cleaning-Pressing Shop

 It's Always Time To Save

 This Bank

 Is Ready to Be of Service to You.
 Banking hours 9 a m. to 3 p. m.

 Glenville Banking & Trust Co.

-IN SMOKING JOY!
+A LIBERAL EDUCATION IN SMOKING JOY!

-Yes, sir, the soothing mellowness of P. A.'s choice tobacco is mighty friendly, you'll agree.
+Yes, sir, the soothing mel-lowness of P. A.'s choice tobacco is mighty friendly, you'll agree.
 Here's pipe tobacco that doesn't bite the tongue...that smokes cool and sweet always, be-causeit's "crimpcut."
 That big red tin is packed with smoking joy.
 We leave it up to you to decide how great a tobacco Prince Albert is.
 Read our get-acquainted offer below.